Love in the Big City (TV series): Reception

-Critical reception
+Critical response

 Lee Da-won of Sports Kyunghyang wrote that Love in the Big City "shows the most honest love story of today's youth, who constantly love and lose in the big city that never sleeps".
 For Jung Yu-mi of Ize, it's an "excellent" series where "the charm of youth love stories and queer dramas really explodes."
 Choi Min-ji of Kyunghyang Shinmun took advantage of the almost simultaneous release of the film and the drama to compare them, writing "while the film lightly depicts the melancholy and wanderlust of youth and enriches the original with real-life problems faced by LGBTQ+ individuals and women, the TV series focuses on the love and growth of Go Young," who is the sole protagonist here.
 Kim Hyun-jin of Workers' Solidarity singled out episodes 3 and 4 as the best because of the many symbolic anecdotes about the oppression of sexual minorities, such as the fear of being discovered, self-hatred, or the experience of being abandoned by family.
 David Opie of Yahoo!
 News wrote that the story speaks to today's queer South Koreans, finally showing their experience of love in a "high-profile storytelling as accomplished and heartfelt as this" and that "that's infinitely more important than any talk of the controversy" that surrounded the series before its broadcast.

 Nandini Iyengar of Bollywood Hungama praised Nam Yoon-su's and Jin Ho-eun's performances, calling the former "nothing short of exceptional" and the latter "equally impressive".
 She felt that it offered a touching look at the challenges faced by queer individuals in an urban and often conservative context like South Korea, and that it was engaging viewing for all audiences due to its wholesome and realistic tone, educating "those unfamiliar with these experiences while providing comfort to those who resonate with the themes presented."
 She concluded that it was a significant stride towards normalizing queer narratives in mainstream Korean media, paving the way for a more inclusive and diverse view, and that it offered a refreshing and authentic portrayal by challenging social norms and stereotypes through a sensitive and nuanced approach.

 Several felt that the main reason for Love in the Big City's success was that it more realistically captured queer culture rather than portraying a romantic fantasy like many BL series.